lunawang257/pick-treasury/README.txt

 - Date (MM/DD/YY format)
 - 1 Mo, 3 Mo, 6 Mo, 1 Yr, 2 Yr (treasury rates)

-The program filters for 3rd Friday of each month and uses the complete data range where all treasury periods have available data.
+The program filters for 3rd Friday of each month and automatically detects which treasury periods have sufficient data available.
+It will work with any combination of available periods, not requiring all periods to be present.